White hat (computer security): Tactics

-These methods identify exploit known security vulnerabilities and attempt to evade security to gain entry into secured areas.
+The methods identified exploit known security vulnerabilities and attempt to evade security to gain entry into secured areas.
 They can do this by hiding software and system 'back-doors' that can be used as a link to information or access that a non-ethical hacker, also known as 'black hat' or 'grey hat', may want to reach.

-Legality in the UK
+Legality

+Belgium

+Belgium legalized white hat hacking in February 2023.

+China

+In July 2021, the Chinese government moved from a system of voluntary reporting to one of legally mandating that all white hat hackers first report any vulnerabilities to the government before taking any further steps to address the vulnerability or make it known to the public.
+Commentators described the change as creating a "dual purpose" in which white hat activity also serves the country's intelligence agencies.

+United Kingdom

 Struan Robertson, legal director at Pinsent Masons LLP, and editor of OUT-LAW.com says "Broadly speaking, if the access to a system is authorized, the hacking is ethical and legal.
 If it isn't, there's an offense under the Computer Misuse Act.
 The unauthorized access offense covers everything from guessing the password to accessing someone's webmail account, to cracking the security of a bank.
 The maximum penalty for unauthorized access to a computer is two years in prison and a fine.
 There are higher penalties – up to 10 years in prison – when the hacker also modifies data".
 Unauthorized access even to expose vulnerabilities for the benefit of many is not legal, says Robertson.
 "There's no defense in our hacking laws that your behavior is for the greater good.
 Even if it's what you believe."

 Employment

 The United States National Security Agency offers certifications such as the CNSS 4011.
 Such a certification covers orderly, ethical hacking techniques and team management.
 Aggressor teams are called "red" teams.
 Defender teams are called "blue" teams.
 When the agency recruited at DEF CON in 2020, it promised applicants that "If you have a few, shall we say, indiscretions in your past, don't be alarmed.
 You shouldn't automatically assume you won't be hired".

 A good "white hat" is a competitive skillful employee for an enterprise since they can be a countermeasure to find the bugs to protect the enterprise network environment.
 Therefore, a good "white hat" could bring unexpected benefits in reducing the risk across systems, applications, and endpoints for an enterprise.

+Recent research has indicated that white-hat hackers are increasingly becoming an important aspect of a company's network security protection.
+Moving beyond just penetration testing, white hat hackers are building and changing their skill sets, since the threats are also changing.
+Their skills now involve social engineering, mobile tech, and social networking.